-- Only use the training remote as a backup for containment in the first 30 days.
-Using it for other forms of training will confuse the dog of its boundaries.
-Once the flags are completely removed, you can then start utilizing the training remote for other forms of dog training. - Static stimulation level adjustments are necessary to ensure your dog's containment.
+- Static stimulation level adjustments are necessary to ensure your dog's containment.
 However, those adjustments are a minimum.
 Your dog may show you the ability to cross the boundaries at those minimum adjustments.
-If so, raise the stimulation levels incrementally by (10) spots after every other successful attempt made by your dog to cross the boundary.
-Make sure the collar is fit properly.
+If so, please reference the Receiver Collar Programming Chart to increase to the preferred stimulation level.
+This can be done after every other successful attempt made by your dog to cross the boundary.
+Make sure the collar fits properly.
 If your dog gets to the highest static stimulation level and shows the ability to cross the boundary, please visit our Online Support Page (clickable link).
 Our dedicated USA-based Support Team will gladly further assist you. - All dogs will learn at a different pace.
 This owner's manual is a baseline.
-If you feel your dog needs extra time in any stage, feel free to extend the training phases.
+If you feel your dog needs extra time at any stage, feel free to extend the training phases.
 This will only ensure success in the long run.
-The suggested days in each phase are just a general guideline.

-- Initially, some dogs will tend to want to stay near the house or may be hesitant to go outside.
+The suggested days in each phase are just a general guideline. - Initially, some dogs will tend to want to stay near the house or maybe hesitant to go outside.
 This is all completely normal.
 Take your dog to the safe area and give your dog their favorite treats, play with your dog, and give your dog lots of praise to show that it is safe to be outside.
 Do not pull or yank on the leash!
-Pick up your dog and place them in an area they are not comfortable with if your dog is small enough and you are physically and capable of doing so in a safe and controlled manner.
-Pulling or yanking on the leash causes unwanted stress for your dog. - Always make sure you have proper dog neck contact with the included receiver tips before increasing the stimulation levels! - DO NOT shorten training!
+Pick up your dog and place them in an area they are not comfortable with if your dog is small enough and you are physically capable of doing so in a safe and controlled manner.
+Pulling or yanking on the leash causes unwanted stress for your dog. - Always make sure you have proper dog neck contact with the included receiver tips before increasing the stimulation levels!

+• DO NOT shorten training!
 This can only be counterproductive.